-The Octopus trial is designed to slot in new drugs as they're discovered.
-We hope that Octopus will test more drugs - or combinations of drugs - that can stop progression of the disease altogether, and even one day reverse it.
-Our Treatment Advisory Committee is monitoring new scientific evidence to help identify more drugs that could be added as treatment arms in Octopus.
+The trial is designed to slot in new drugs as they're discovered.
+We hope that the trial will test more drugs - or combinations of drugs - that can stop progression of the disease altogether, and even one day reverse it.
+Our Treatment Advisory Committee is monitoring new scientific evidence to help identify more drugs that could be added as treatment arms in the trial.

-How are potential drugs selected?
+9. How are potential drugs selected?

-Octopus has a Treatment Advisory Committee that reviews scientific evidence available about potential drugs and advises the Octopus investigators on which show the most promise.
+The trial has a Treatment Advisory Committee that reviews scientific evidence available about potential drugs and advises the investigators on which show the most promise.

-What are repurposed treatments?
+10. What are repurposed treatments?